-A super cute projector that you can use outside, the Nebula Mars II Pro is the company's most naturally portable offering, with its convenient carry handle included in the design.
-Offering a brightness of 500 lumens (which beats out the Apollo above) and a 720p native resolution, it's not the most high-end projector on our list, but its ease of use earns it a place.
+A super cute projector that you can use wherever you want, the Nebula Mars II Pro is the company's most naturally portable offering, with its convenient carry handle included in the design.
+Offering a brightness of 500 lumens and a 720p native resolution, it's not the most high-end projector on our list, but its ease of use earns it a place.

 If you're looking for an ultra ultra-portable pico projector, then the Kodak Luma 150 is a great option.
 With a built-in speaker and rechargeable battery on board, you can literally pop it in a backpack or handbag and take a screen size of up to 150" with you absolutely anywhere.